MPUSP/ignatov_et_al_2025/analysis/01_analysis_of_OOPS_and_RBS-ID/README.md

 Description and analysis of source data to reproduce the main results for the analysis of OOPS and RBS-ID datasets.

 ## 1. Input files
+Input file are located in the folder `Raw data`:

 **File:** `mainAnnot.streptococcus_pyogenes_serotype_m1.txt`